-- 12. The Assessor submitted an appraisal prepared by Mark Ratterman, MAI, SRA.
+- 12. The Assessor offered an appraisal prepared by Mark Ratterman, MAI, SRA.
 Ratterman has been an appraiser for 42 years.
 He has written 12 books and many seminars on appraising.
 He holds a position on Indiana's licensing board for appraisers, and he also volunteers as a Hendricks County PTABOA member.
 Ratterman certified that his appraisal conforms to the Uniform Standards of Professional Appraisal Practice ("USPAP").
 Ratterman testimony; Resp't Exs.
 2-3. - 13.
 He performed a market analysis and determined that the property's market was within the 46176 ZIP Code, which contains the older sections of Shelbyville.
 He found that the neighborhood was stable and that property values had increased by 133.33% between 2011 and 2020, which equals a 9.87% compound rate of appreciation.
 Resp't Ex.
 2. - 14.
 Ratterman did not inspect the home's interior, but he explained that through his extensive experience with repossessed and foreclosed homes, he has a good idea of what rentals look like.
 Based on his exterior visual inspection and information listed on the property record card, Ratterman assumed that the home was a standard rental for its age.
 He did not assume remodeling or an extraordinary number of defects.
 Instead, he rated the home as being in "average" condition, which he expressed as "2.5" on a 1-5 rating scale, with 1 being "new" and 5 being "poor."
+After seeing hearing testimony about the roof having been replaced and looking at photographs from before the assessment date, Ratterman acknowledged that the roof was older than he had assumed.
 Ratterman testimony; Resp't Ex.
 2.

 - 15. Ratterman developed two valuation approaches: the income approach using a monthly gross rent multiplier ("GRM") and the sales-comparison approach.
 Under the income approach, Ratterman first had to estimate a market rental rate for the property.
-He looked at the subject property's monthly rent.
+He looked at the property's contract rent.
 He also looked at data from the Broker's Listing Cooperative, which he testified "is the name for our MLS," to identify comparable rental properties.
 He settled on seven older bungalow-style homes from Shelbyville that were located "fairly proximate" to the subject property.
 Some had garages, driveways, or basements, and some did not.
 They all had between one and two bathrooms and between two and three bedrooms.
 He assigned quality and condition ratings of "4" to all the homes.
 They rented for between \$660/month and \$750/month under leases signed in 2019.
-Based on all his data, Ratterman settled on market rent of \$710/month for the subject property.
+Based on all his data, Ratterman settled on market rent of \$725/month for the subject property.
 Ratterman testimony; Resp't Ex.
 2. - 16.
 Next, Ratterman developed a GRM, which he explained can be extracted from sales by dividing properties' sale prices by their monthly gross rent.
 He explained that when extracting a GRM, it is more difficult to find properties that are as closely comparable to the property being appraised than it is when applying the sales-comparison approach.
 That is partly due to the difficulty in finding rental data for properties that sell in the market.
 But Ratterman explained that the GRM is designed to reflect what buyers of income-producing properties will pay when they are motivated by a property's income stream rather than by its amenities.
 So comparability in terms of those amenities is not as important.
 Not every market segment will reflect the same GRMs, however.
-Things like a home's age, which generally relates to maintenance costs, affects the GRM for which it will sell. - 17.
-Ratterman therefore used six sales of older3 bungalow-style homes from Shelbyville to determine a monthly GRM for the subject property.
-He did not include the properties'
+Things like a home's age, which generally relates to maintenance costs, affects the GRM for which it will sell.